Marry-your-rapist law

 A marry-your-rapist law, marry-the-rapist law, or rape-marriage law is a rule of rape law in a jurisdiction under which a man who commits rape, sexual assault, statutory rape, abduction or other similar act is exonerated if he marries his female victim, or in some jurisdictions at least offers to marry her.
 The "marry-your-rapist" law is a legal way for the accused to avoid prosecution or punishment.

 Although the terms for this phenomenon were only coined in the 2010s, (Note: Attributed to multiple sources:) the practice has existed in a number of legal systems in history, and continues to exist in some societies today in various forms.
 Such laws were common around the world until the 1970s.
 Since the late 20th century, the remaining laws of this type have been increasingly challenged and repealed in a number of countries.
 Laws that allow courts to authorise an underage marriage on account of the pregnancy of a female minor when she is below the age of consent, commonly with parental consent, can in practice be a way for a statutory rapist to avoid prosecution for the statutory rape of a child.

 The law has been justified as recognition of the cultural value placed upon female virginity at marriage, in which "despoiled girls and women are a source of shame for their families, innocent of wrongdoing though they may be."
-In some cases, the perpetrator rapes the girl or woman whom he wants to marry after she rejected him.
+In some cases, the perpetrator rapes the girl or woman whom he wants to marry after she previously rejected him.